zacharybeebe/map_tiles_state_plane/README.md

 # When using a numpy array the interleave needs to be 'pixel'
 # If using a numpy array from OpenCV, the bands list needs to be reversed because OpenCV is BGR (blue-green-red)
 # instead of normal RGB (red-green-blue)
+# Or conversely you can convert the master image to RGB using OpenCV and have the bands list in normal order [1, 2, 3]
 dataset.WriteArray(master_image, interleave='pixel', band_list=[3, 2, 1])

 # Create a Spatial Reference and import it from the WGS84 EPSG number